Tomasgre/sdp-sp3-2022-repo-code/Session-07/talk.md

 - **Compare With**:
   - Strategy pattern: Rather than subclasses providing the implementation of the algorithm steps, this pattern uses subclasses of a Strategy class to decide which algorithm to use!

   - Builder pattern: That one is specifically about object creation.
-The "steps" are controlled by external clients, not a template method.
+The "steps" are controlled by a separate Director object, not a template method.
 (And it's usually a separate Builder class.)

 # Quiz of Pain